For kids, there really is nothing more magical than Christmas...

-There’s nothing better than seeing their little faces light up on Christmas morning at the sight of all their presents, but what if you could make the moment even more exciting for them?
-These clever tricks that will make this Christmas THE BEST YET!
+Once those must-have Christmas toys have finally been wrapped up, there’s nothing better than seeing their little faces light up at the sight of all their presents, but what if you could make the moment even more exciting for them?
+These clever tricks will make this Christmas THE BEST YET!

 1. Watch Santa Claus fly

-Tell your children that it is Father Christmas delivering their presents!
-Then whilst one of you takes your children outside – the other one will have about 10 minutes to put all the presents around the fireplace or under the tree!
+There’s also a chance that, this year, NASA will be flying over the UK on Christmas Eve, so you can point it out in the night sky are tell the kids that it’s the big man himself!
+Then whilst one of you takes your children outside, the other one will have about 10 minutes to put all the presents around the fireplace or under the tree!
 When the children come back in, they’ll really believe Santa dropped them off on his way over.

-To get the most up to date information (and precise timings depending on your UK location) download the International Space Station app – your kids definitely won’t want to miss it!
+Check details as we get nearer to Christmas on the International Space Station app – your kids definitely won’t want to miss it!

 2. Father Christmas delivery tags

-Instead of just buying your children new presents every year.
-Make them work for their gifts.
+Instead of just buying your children new presents every year, see if they can do some important gifting in exchange for their gifts.

-In the weeks leading up to Christmas make them declutter their bedrooms and get rid of any toys they no longer want or play with to charity shops and upcycling.
+In the weeks leading up to Christmas, make them declutter their bedrooms and recycle or donate any toys they no longer want or play with to charity shops.
 The more they are able to get rid of, the more presents they are promised for Christmas!

 4. Eat breakfast upstairs